 I accompanied two U.S. presidents to D-Day commemorations.
-Then I traced the footsteps of my uncle, a doctor who survived the landing.
+Then I traced the footsteps of my uncle, a doctor who became a war hero.

 Seventy-five years ago today, tens of thousands of American, British, Canadian, Norwegian and Polish troops hurled themselves onto five Normandy beaches code-named UTAH, OMAHA, SWORD, JUNO and GOLD.

 Thus began the liberation of Europe from the grip of Hitler’s Germany.

 Because of a family connection and my professional history, I’ve long been fascinated with the events of June 6, 1944.